morjaradat/reading-note-401/Read:03-Maps-primitives/read03.md

  **Processing :**

-- When an error occurs within a method, the method creates an object and hands it.
+1. create an object and hands the error .
-- After a method throws an exception, the runtime system attempts to find something to handle it ( The list of methods is known as the call stack).
+2. the system try to find something to handle the error.
-- The runtime system searches the call stack for a method that contains a block of code that can handle the exception(This block of code is called an exception handler)
+3. the system call the method that handles the error .
-- The exception handler chosen is said to catch the exception.
-If the runtime system exhaustively searches all the methods on the call stack without finding an appropriate exception handler.
+4. the method chosen to catch the error and return it.

 ## The Catch or Specify Requirement